ahvshim/PowerBI/README.md

 ## **Business problem**
 <p align="justify">
-The <a href="https://www.olist.com/pt-br">Olist store</a> is an e-commerce business headquartered in Sao Paulo, Brazil.
+The <a href="https://www.olist.com/pt-br" target="_blank">Olist store</a> is an e-commerce business headquartered in Sao Paulo, Brazil.
 This firm acts as a single point of contact between various small businesses and the customers who wish to buy their products.
-Recently, they uploaded a <a href="https://www.kaggle.com/olistbr/brazilian-ecommerce">dataset on Kaggle</a> that contains information about 100k orders made at multiple marketplaces between 2016 to 2018.
+Recently, they uploaded a <a href="https://www.kaggle.com/olistbr/brazilian-ecommerce" target="_blank">dataset on Kaggle</a> that contains information about 100k orders made at multiple marketplaces between 2016 to 2018.
 What we purchase on e-commerce websites is affected by the reviews which we read about the product posted on that